KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 - Present in a distict way
 - Preserve the essence of original text
 - Add our own “Scholarly voice”
-- It should sounds like it is be written by someone else
+- It should sound like it has been written by someone else

 ### Steps
 1. Ensure you understand the work you want to cite.
 - What key ideas can you highlight?
-- Using the key ideas to develop new vocabulary to use in your paraphrase.
+- Use the key ideas to develop new vocabulary to use in your paraphrase.

 2. Just try it then evaluate your attempt.
 Use multiple techniques from the following rather than just a few.
 3. Add the citation.